korenskoy/eslint-plugin-react-redux/docs/rules/mapStateToProps-prefer-hoisted.md

 Primitives props like strings and numbers are compared by their value, while objects like arrays, dates, and plain objects are compared by their reference.

-In case when mapStateToProps creates a new "constant" (i.e. independent of `state` and `ownProps`) object inside of it, React will trigger a re-render of connected component even if actual prop value didn't change.
+In case when mapStateToProps creates a new "constant" (i.e. independent of `state` and `ownProps`) object inside of it, Teact will trigger a re-render of connected component even if actual prop value didn't change.

 ## Rule details